Mobile Health App for High Blood Pressure

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your current treatment, but it's best to confirm with the study team.

-What data supports the effectiveness of the treatment USeeBP for high blood pressure?
+What evidence suggests that the USeeBP app is effective for managing high blood pressure?

 Who Is on the Research Team?